Percy Toplis: Aftermath

 Whilst local and national press were generally supportive of the level of force used by the Penrith Constabulary in apprehending Toplis, The Guardian offered a more cautionary approach.
 On 9 June 1920, the day that Toplis was buried, the paper wrote that although it was difficult to see how his death could have been avoided, it was "not by any means the best end that could have been put to a bad business."
-The paper went onto describe "several minor but interesting loose ends" that a jury might have been able to clear up.
+The paper went on to describe "several minor but interesting loose ends" that a jury might have been able to clear up.

 On Saturday 8 January 1927, the body of Toplis's accomplice Harry Fallows – the only credible eyewitness to have implicated Toplis in the murder of Spicer – was found by 17-year-old rambler Fred Bannister in a cave in Winnats Pass in Castleton, Derbyshire.
 By his side was 17-year-old Marjorie Coe Stewart.
 The pair had been living at separate addresses in Moston, Manchester, some 31 miles from the scene of the tragedy.
 The police ruled it a double-suicide.
 The couple had disappeared late on New Year's Eve and were found by Bannister, also of Manchester, eight days later.
 Despite their appeals for witnesses, police were not able to account for the couple's movements from the time they left Manchester until the time they were found in the cave.
 Bannister told the press that he had seen Fallows outside the cave the previous week (1 January) and that something had prompted him to revisit the cave the following week.

 Just four months after the death of Fallows in Derbyshire, the man who had led the original Toplis investigation, Superintendent James Lock Cox of the Hampshire Police, died suddenly at his home in Andover.
 He was 49 years old.